NirKarl/Creo-Settings-Installer---exe/README.md

 1. Download the EXE file named “Creo settings setup”.
 2. Run the EXE file.
 3. Choose the path to install the settings in*
-4. Lunch Creo using the created desktop shortcut named “Technion-Creo”.
+4. Launch Creo using the created desktop shortcut named “Technion-Creo”.

 >[!WARNING]
 > This software was designed to work only on Windows machines.